lfj-gg/token-mill-v2/README.md

 ## King of the Mill

 Token Mill V2 redirects swap fees to a fee pool, that will be used for an aidrop program called King of the Mill (KotM).
-Every period, fees accumulated will be used to airdrop tokens to a randomly selected set of holders of the winning token (selected based on market cap and volume).
+Every period, fees accumulated will be airdropped to a randomly selected set of holders of the winning token (selected based on market cap and volume).

 ## Contracts